 2. Research

-- The Departmental Lecturer is expected to be actively engaged in sophisticated, original and independent research of outstanding quality in International Relations; - Publish in highly-ranked, peer-reviewed academic journals and presses, and present papers at conferences or public meetings; - Carry out collaborative projects with colleagues in partner institutions and research groups, where appropriate; - Attract research grants.
+The Departmental Lecturer is expected to:

+- Be actively engaged in sophisticated, original and independent research of outstanding quality in international relations. - Publish in highly-ranked, peer-reviewed academic journals and presses, and present papers at conferences or public meetings.